matje/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 10. Implementation Status

-   Unbound supports aggressive negative caching.
+   Unbound supports aggressive use of negative caching.

 11. Acknowledgments